saschapj/moviedb/README.md

 3. copy the options variable and paste it into the code where you find the comment //options here (Navbar.js/Home.js/MovieDetails.js)
 4. install/run like any regular react app.

+planned refactoring:
+use context for db
+check api calls for possibly unnecessary repetition of code fix bug concerning navbar

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).